Temple architecture (LDS Church): Additional sealing room

-The church built several temples based on the two ordinance room plan, but added more square footage to accommodate an additional sealing room.
-These temples vary in size and style, although some look similar to the original design.
-Often plans were modified because local residents balked at the idea of such a large temple in their neighborhood.
-For example, the Sacramento temple was originally designed to be a much larger structure, but because of opposition, the design was changed to model the Newport Beach temple design.
+The LDS Church built several temples based on the original design with two ordinance rooms, but it added square footage to accommodate an additional sealing room.
+These temples vary in size and style, although some resemble the original design.
+Often plans were modified because local residents objected to such a large temple in their neighborhood.
+For example, the Sacramento Temple was originally designed to be much larger, but because of opposition from residents, the design was changed to reflect the Newport Beach Temple design.

-The temples vary in size.
-The last three temples built are around 17000–19000 sqft, and the others are around 34000 sqft.
+These temples vary in size.
+The newest three temples are about 17000–19000 sqft in area, and the others are about 34000 sqft.